-Why do you want to make a difference?
+Why do you and your family want to give?

-Your and your family’s answers will illuminate your identity, passion and desired legacy—and uncover your shared philanthropic purpose.
+Your answers will illuminate your identity, passion, and desired legacy—and uncover your shared philanthropic purpose.

 While it can be difficult to pinpoint with so many challenges facing communities around the world and all the worthy causes to support, defining and articulating a clear philanthropic purpose should be your north star.